Financial Directive

 2.3.
 Funding of assets

-The Foundation’s investment activity is based on maintaining the fair value of its investment assets between approximately EUR 60,000 and EUR 100,000.
+The Foundation’s investment activity is based on maintaining the fair value of its investment assets at the minimum level of EUR 60,000.

-The target value of the investment assets may be reviewed annually in the context of the annual meeting of the Board of Directors.
+The target value of the investment assets may be reviewed annually in the context of the annual meeting of the Board.
 The amount of the investment assets is subject to fluctuations linked to stock market activity.

 2.4.
 Management and control of investment assets